Gather around the campfire y’all – we’re going to be talking about acoustic guitars for beginners.

 Types of Acoustic Guitars

 So before you head into the store (or website) to hunt for your first acoustic guitar, it’s best to identify what type you’re keen on first!
-After all, the acoustic guitar is an instrument of nuance and it’s the subtleties that make some of the biggest difference.
+After all, the acoustic guitar is an instrument of nuance and it’s the subtleties that make some of the biggest differences.
 Here are the variants you should be familiar with:

 Nylon String Guitar